doom-neovim/doom-nvim/README.md

   <img src="https://raw.githubusercontent.com/hlissner/doom-emacs/screenshots/cacochan.png" align="right" />
 </a>

-> It is a story as old as time.
-A barely new vimmer that is afraid to configure
-> Neovim and make it work out-of-the-box without problems, that gets the
-> solution to his configuration problems.
-This is his configuration.

-Doom Nvim is a Neovim port of the [doom-emacs](https://github.com/hlissner/doom-emacs) framework.
+Doom Nvim is a Neovim port of the [doom-emacs](https://github.com/hlissner/doom-emacs) framework and adapted to Vim philosophy.

-As a vimmer, I know that it's difficult to configure Vim/Neovim when you are just starting to use it, how time consuming it's to customize it to your needs and that's why Doom Nvim exists _also because I love Doom_.

-Its goal is to give Neovim an initial configuration to start working in a stable and efficient development environment without spending a lot of time configuring everything, without forgetting that we don't all need the same environment.
+Its goal is to give Neovim an initial configuration to start working in a stable and efficient development environment without spending a lot of time configuring everything and without forgetting that we don't all need the same environment.

+> As a vimmer, I know that it's difficult to configure Vim/Neovim when you are just starting to use it,
+> how time consuming it's to customize it to your needs and that's why Doom Nvim exists
+> _also because I love Doom_.

 Its design is guided by these mantras:

 - **Gotta go fast.** Startup and run-time performance are priorities.
-  That is why Doom Nvim uses Lua instead of Vimscript for its configurations and lazy-loads all the plugins.
+  That is why Doom Nvim uses Lua instead of Vimscript for its configurations and lazy-loads _all_ the plugins.
 - **Your system, your rules.** You know better than a third party what is convenient for you.
 At least, Doom hopes so!
 It won't _automatically_ install system dependencies nor plugins that have external dependencies